Bathroom with Water Covering the Floor

 • Thirdly, the tenant must protect the landlord’s property, as well as the tenant’s belongings during a plumbing emergency.
 If pipes burst, for instance, the tenant must shut off the water supply to limit the damage.
 The tenant is also expected to remove all valuable items from the path of the water.

-To conclude, if damage to the plumbing or water damage to the building is the result of natural wear and tear, it is the owner’s responsibility.
+So, who is responsible for water damage in a rented property?
+If damage to the plumbing or water damage to the building is the result of natural wear and tear, it is the owner’s responsibility.
 But if it is caused by a tenant’s behavior, the tenant will pay for the damage.
 Finally, during emergencies, the landlord is expected to fix the problem first and then assign responsibility for the damage later.